-The Department of Urban Planning offers a transcript-designated Concentration in Geographic Information Systems as one of its 6 emphases within the Master of Urban Planning Degree.
+The School of Architecture & Urban Planning within the College of the Arts & Architecture offers a transcript-designated Concentration in Geographic Information Systems as one of its 6 emphases within the Master of Urban Planning Degree.
 PhD students have also specialized in GIS in Architecture, and Urban Studies.
 A multidisciplinary PhD program is another option for students who wish to specialize in GIS.

 Department of Criminal Justice

 The Department of Criminal Justice offers Graduate and Undergraduate degrees in their Crime Analysis Programs.
 The department also offers a Certificate in Crime Analysis using tools such as GIS to map and analyze crime patterns and help police address crime trends and allocate resources.